Splendours of Northern India

 And, of course, it’s a land of sublime natural and perhaps matchless human- made majesty.
 Based from some of the world’s most expertly luxurious and serene hotels, this brilliantly choreographed two-week journey brings us into intimate contact with many of India’s most compelling splendours: Delhi’s many monuments to Mughal and British imperial pride; Jaipur’s whimsical pink buildings and vast royal residences; beautiful Udaipur’s lakeside and island straddling palaces; and perhaps especially with the Taj Mahal, an edifice so bewitching that Micato’s friend Theo Cruz “had to shut my eyes to escape the feeling of being in a dream.”

-DAY 1 En route
+DAY 1 En route to the multicolorous subcontinent

 Our days in India’s capital will be eye-openingly active.
 Largely a creation of the British Raj, New Delhi is magnificently planned, with spacious, tree-lined avenues and fanciful Indo-Saracenic architecture.
 We’ll visit Rajpath, one of the world’s most impressive civic boulevards, and—with our Tour Director’s well-practiced help—we’ll navigate Old Delhi’s twisting maze of narrow, bustling, intriguing, shop-thronged byways.